Student-Veterans & Dependents

 Create a Veterans Affairs (VA) Educational Plan

-As part of the Steps to Success, schedule a one hour appointment with Counseling to complete your VA educational plan.
+If you have prior college credit, schedule a one hour appointment with Counseling to complete your VA educational plan before you register in classes.
 The counselor will evaluate all prior coursework and assist you in mapping out a VA approved educational plan, which will clearly define what classes will be approved by the VA.
-The counselor will then submit a copy to the Admissions & Records Supervisor to be put in your file.
+The counselor will then submit a copy to the Veterans Success Center to be put in your file.

 Enrolling in Classes